-Ursula Neugebauer studied visual art at the Academy of Fine Arts Münster, where she was named a master student by Timm Ulrichs, as well as literature at the University of Münster.
+Ursula Neugebauer (b.
+1960, Hamm, Germany) studied Visual Art at the Academy of Fine Arts Münster, where she was named a “master student” by Timm Ulrichs, as well as literature at the University of Münster.
 She taught high school for a while and subsequently worked as an art therapist at the Universitätklinikum Münster.
-From 1999 to 2002 she lectured in the Department of Architecture at the Technische Universität Berlin.
-She has been professor of visual art at the Berlin University of the Arts. since 2003.
+From 1999 to 2002, she lectured in the Department of Architecture at the Technische Universität Berlin.
+She has been professor of Visual Art at the Berlin University of the Arts since 2003.

-She works as an artist at the interface between installation, object, space, and media.
-Her works stand in the tradition of a metamorphosis of everyday life and everyday objects that is as analytical as it is precise.
-By doing so she allows the viewer not only to perceive the world and reality with heightened senses, but to also experience the consolations of art in the face of what is often unspeakable with respect to existence—a function of the aesthetic to which Nietzsche and Adorno made reference.
+As an artist, she works at the interface between installation, object, space, and media.
+Her works stand in the tradition of a metamorphosis of everyday life and everyday objects that are as analytical as they are precise.
+By doing so, she allows the viewer not only to perceive the world and reality with heightened senses, but also to experience the consolations of art in the face of what is often unspeakable with respect to existence—a function of the aesthetics to which Nietzsche and Adorno made reference.

-Her series Nachlass (Estate, 2003), in which she took photographs of people who have died, also unites features of the portrait with a work that deals with memory.
-Neugebauer caused a sensation with the space-consuming installation tour en l’air (1997/98), which featured in numerous exhibitions, in which she animates red ball gowns in a “ballet without ballerinas” (Manfred Schneckenburger).
-An electric motor and a timer cause them to awaken into a passionate dance, only to subsequently collapse in exhaustion.
+Her series “Nachlass” (“Estate,” 2003), in which she took photographs of people who have died, also unites features of the portrait with a work that deals with memory.
+Neugebauer caused a sensation with the space-consuming installation “Tour en l’air” (1997/98), which featured in numerous exhibitions.
+An electric motor and a timer caused them to awaken into a passionate dance, only to subsequently collapse in exhaustion.